 Hailing the Bus

 Please hold out your arm as the bus approaches to show the driver that you wish to board his bus.
-Several Airlink bus stops in the city are used by a number of other Dublin Bus routes, and so the Airlink Express driver may not realise you wish to board his bus unless you signal in this way.
+Aircoach bus stops in the city are used by a number of other Bus routes, and so the Aircoach driver may not realise you wish to board his bus unless you signal in this way.
 This is the normal way to hail any bus in Dublin city and if you do not hold out your arm the bus may well continue past without stopping.

 How will I know when to get off